Harsh1492/RepData_PeerAssessment1/README.md

 ### Analysis

-The following step are documented in "PA1_template.Rmd":
+The following steps are documented in "PA1_template.Rmd":

 * Loading and preprocessing the data.
 * What is mean total number of steps taken per day?